Contact form

 Up close and personal with nature’s finest

 One of the world’s most dramatic outposts, Svalbard is a remote wilderness of mesmerising proportions.
-From polar bears to reindeer, dog sledding to snowmobiling, glacier expeditions to kayak trips and ski-ing treks, this archipelago plays host to the quintessential Arctic adventure, taking you, as it does, well off the beaten track.
+From polar bears to reindeer, dog sledding to snowmobiling, glacier expeditions to kayak trips and ski treks, this archipelago plays host to the quintessential Arctic adventure, taking you well off the beaten track.

-Situated in the Arctic Ocean between Norway and the North Pole, Svalbard’s main island is Spitsbergen which can offer you a stunning choice of winter and summer safaris by foot, skis, boat, kayak and dogsled.
-Go on a dogsled safari to the east of Spitsbergen and you’ll have a good chance of seeing the polar bear in its natural habitat.
-Meanwhile, the world’s most northerly trek is among the rising peaks and mighty glaciers of the island’s north-westerly side.
+Situated in the Arctic Ocean between Norway and the North Pole, Svalbard’s main island is Spitsbergen, which offers a stunning choice of winter and summer safaris by foot, skis, boat, kayak and dogsled.
+Go on a dogsled safari to the east of Spitsbergen and you’ll have a good chance of seeing a polar bear in its natural habitat.
+Meanwhile, the world’s northernmost trek is among Svalbard's rising peaks and mighty glaciers on the island’s north-westerly side.

 Sweden